victorsterling1/just-for-fun/password-cracker/zipfile/readme.txt

-It’s password cracker for zip-files or rar-files.
+It’s password cracker for zip-files or rar-files, through brute-force attack.

 First, you need to find a dictionary for the passwords.